theimowski/master-thesis/docs/section-research.md

 It is worth noting, that `sprintf` function (lines 4 and 12) makes use of the same compiler feature.
 In line 4, the `genre` value is of type `string`, so the string literal for `sprintf` contains `%s`.
-On the other hand, in line 12, the `id` value is of type `int` - here the string literal contains `%d`.
+Similarly in line 12, the `id` value is of type `int`, hence the string literal here contains `%d`.

-#### Pattern matching

-Lines 3-5 present construct which is called pattern matching.
-The construct is part of syntax of several programming languages, both imperative and declarative.
-For developers familiar with C# language, pattern matching could be explained as a switch statement in conjunction with an assignment to a symbol in each branch.
-However, there is more than that to pattern matching.
-In F# pattern matching issues a warning in compile-time, if not all possible branches of execution are defined.
-As an example, if line 5 from the above snippet was missing, the compiler would warn about possible unmatched case (`Choice2Of2`).

-#### Routing in ASP.NET MVC

 Routing in ASP.NET MVC framework is handled with what is known as "Convention over Configuration".
-The term here means, that instead of declaring handlers in code, some convention is adopted.
+The term here means, that instead of declaring handlers in code, some kind of convention is adopted.
 ASP.NET MVC convention for routing works by prefixing type name of a Controller with the corresponding name of the route.
 As an example, `HomeController` will match requests to "/Home" resource.
 Passing arguments to Controllers in ASP.NET MVC is based on the "Model Binding" concept.
 The concept usually relies on attribute annotations or reflection.
-It does does not deliver such type-safety as Suave does, which means that variety of type mismatch errors could be thrown at runtime.
+It does does not provide such type-safety as Suave does, which means that variety of type mismatch errors could be thrown at runtime.

-#### Summary

 While debate continues on whether "Convention over Configuration" is convenient to use, WebPart composition in Suave together with benefits of Typed Routes seem to be a competitive alternative to ASP.NET MVC with regards to the Routing concept.